TIGTA spots almost 60K system vulnerabilities

 The Treasury Inspector General for Tax Administration said the IRS has failed to address literally tens of thousands of security vulnerabilities in both its mainframe platform environment and its security application environment.
 While there had been some improvement from the beginning of this year, inspectors still found that the majority of vulnerabilities had yet to be fully addressed.

-Specifically, the Mainframe Platform Environment was found to have 80 unresolved vulnerabilities across 18 assets, of which 67 (84% of them) were "overdue," or "not mitigated within required time frames."
+Specifically, the Mainframe Platform Environment was found to have 80 unresolved vulnerabilities across 18 assets, of which 67 (84%) were "overdue," or "not mitigated within required time frames."
 Of these vulnerabilities, 15 were considered critical risk and 30 were considered high risk.
-Inspectors followed up in July and found that there were now 75 unresolved vulnerabilities across 17 assets, of which 59 (79% percent of them) were overdue.
-During this followup, four were considered critical risk and 27 were considered high risk.
+Inspectors followed up in July and found that there were now 75 unresolved vulnerabilities across 17 assets, of which 59 (79% percent) were overdue.
+During this follow-up, four were considered critical risk and 27 were considered high risk.

 While one might think all these vulnerabilities are the result of lax cybersecurity, professionals with the IRS, in response to the TIGTA findings, said it's actually the opposite.
 The agency had recently transitioned into a new and improved scanning tool, which led to the discovery of far more vulnerabilities than before.
 While Enterprise Operations and Cybersecurity personnel agree that vulnerabilities persist, they likely would not have found them at all had they not moved to a better scanning tool.

-Further, TIGTA found that Internet Protocol addresses were not always assigned to the correct environments.
-Specifically, the IRS did not properly assign 123 Internet Protocol addresses to the Mainframe Platform Environment and 62 Internet Protocol addresses to the Security Application Environment.
-Further, 99 Internet Protocol addresses of the Security Application Environment assets were outside of the assigned range.
+Further, TIGTA found that internet protocol addresses were not always assigned to the correct environments.
+Specifically, the IRS did not properly assign 123 IP addresses to the Mainframe Platform Environment and 62 IP addresses to the Security Application Environment.
+Further, 99 IP addresses of Security Application Environment assets were outside of the assigned range.
 Lastly, a total of 743 assets used noncompliant configurations across both environments.
 IRS management was less concerned about this, saying that the IP address range assigned by User and Network Services is not a significant factor in the creation and management of information technology assets.

-TIGTA said that, until the new system is functional, assets found in more than one GSS or Major Application calls into question the overall accountability for asset assignment
+The inspector general said that, until the new system is functional, assets found in more than one GSS or major application calls into question the overall accountability for asset assignment.

-TIGTA recommended that the Chief Information Officer should:
+TIGTA recommended that the IRS's chief information officer should:

-5) evaluate temporary repositories to establish ownership of assets; and
+• Evaluate temporary repositories to establish ownership of assets; and,

 For reprint and licensing requests for this article, click here.